 - Cost-effective maintenance and failure management

 The P-F interval is one of the core innovations of John Moubray and RCM2, but it can be difficult to leverage effectively.
 A P-F interval measures the gap between a potential failure, or something that could cause downtime, and functional failure, meaning ineffective operation or the downtime itself.
 This moves companies from a reactive to a proactive approach to maintenance.
-Understanding this concept is crucial for setting condition monitoring task intervals and the identification of implementation of digitalization for IIOT.
+Understanding this concept is crucial for setting surveillance de l'état task intervals and the identification of implementation of digitalization for IIOT.
 It ensures that the correct data is captured at the correct points to enable decision making and development of maintenance prédictive.

 With a large enough P-F interval, businesses can identify potential failures far enough in advance to remedy them before they lead to functional failures.
 Quickly noticing potential failures requires reliable real-time information about asset conditions, making the Industrial Internet of Things (IIoT) a crucial component of effective reliability-centered maintenance.
 Businesses are always looking for innovative new ways to monitor their assets.